About

 SABHA is strongly committed to providing Barrel Racing events that are safe, supportive and friendly for children.

-We are committed to working with all involved in Barrel Racing so that children can enjoy the sport and feel safe, valued and encouraged.
+We are committed to working with all involved in Barrel Racing so that all children can enjoy the sport and feel safe, valued and encouraged.

 President